apache/maven/maven-wrapper/README.md

 A normal Maven build will be executed with the one important change that if the user doesn't have the necessary version of Maven specified in `.mvn/wrapper/maven-wrapper.properties` it will be downloaded for the user first.

+## Changes

+Please check out the [changelog](./CHANGELOG.md) for more information about our releases.

 ## Using a Different Version of Maven

 To switch the version of Maven used to build a project you can initialize it using